cilium/cilium-service-mesh-beta/kubernetes-ingress/tls.md

 signed by that CA.

 ```
-curl --cacert ca-cert.pem -v https://bookinfo.cilium.rocks/details/1
+curl --cacert minica.pem -v https://bookinfo.cilium.rocks/details/1
 ```

 If you prefer, instead of supplying the CA you can specify `-k` to tell the curl client not to validate the server's certificate.
 Without either, you will get an error that the certificate was signed by an unknown authority.

-Specifying -v you can see that the TLS handshake took place successfully.
+Specifying -v on the curl request, you can see that the TLS handshake took place successfully.

 Similarly you can specify the CA on a gRPC request like this: